Grandma’s Frittata Recipe

 in ,

-The frittata is the first recipe that comes to mind when I think of How to cook eggs.
-Grandma’s frittata, the one, inimitable ultimate dinner-saver recipe, also good as an appetizer, which you can also cook in the air fryer!
-Economical, tasty, delicious, and easy to make, the frittata represents the first challenge we face in the kitchen when we’re beginners.
-Of course, you can get creative with a thousand different variations, from potato frittata to onion frittata, from lighter oven-baked frittatas to those made with egg whites only with vegetables and more — and the frittata can also be a wonderful fridge-cleanout idea.
-But who remembers the frittata made of just eggs, cheese, salt and pepper?
-Yes, I’m talking about the simple frittata with eggs from free-range hens like in the old days, the one that, during school outings, together with the chicken cutlet, was the perfect filling for sandwiches.
-Today I want to tell you how my mother makes the frittata, with her tips and tricks to make it really soft and spongy: who knows if yours — or even you — make it the same way… Let’s go to the kitchen; it’s time to try the classic frittata preparation, grandma’s recipe made simply with beaten eggs, Pecorino and Parmigiano, and very little else, and later we can move on to more elaborate recipes like the peppers and potatoes frittata or the artichoke and potato frittata.
+The frittata is the first recipe that comes to my mind when I think of How to cook eggs.
+Grandma’s frittata, the unique, inimitable ultimate dinner-saver recipe, good even as an appetizer, and it can be cooked in an air fryer!
+Economical, tasty, flavorful, and easy to make, the frittata is the initial challenge we face in the kitchen when we’re just starting out.
+Of course, you can get creative with countless variations, from the baked potato frittata to the stuffed onion frittata, from lighter oven-baked frittatas to those made with egg whites only with vegetables and more.
+The frittata can also be a wonderful leftover-clearing idea, but who remembers the simple frittata made only with eggs, cheese, salt and pepper?
+Yes, I’m talking about the simple frittata made with eggs from barn-raised hens like in the old days, the one that, on school trips, was the perfect filling for sandwiches along with the breaded chicken cutlet.
+Today I want to tell you how my mother makes the frittata, with her tricks and secrets to make it really fluffy and spongy: who knows if your family or even you make it the same way… Let’s go to the kitchen — it’s time to try preparing the classic frittata, grandma’s recipe simply made with beaten eggs, Parmesan and Pecorino, and very little else; afterwards we can tackle more elaborate recipes like pepper and potato frittata or artichoke and potato frittata.

-Before you head to the kitchen, as always I remind you that if you want to stay updated on all my recipes you can follow my Facebook page (here) and my Instagram profile (here).
+Before heading to the kitchen, as always I remind you that if you want to stay updated on all my recipes, you can follow my Facebook page (here) and my Instagram profile (here).

 • Difficulty: Very easy